 The waste that is produced by computers and laptops, especially when being used, can contain dangerous chemicals and dangerous materials.
 Many recyclers work with recyclable materials such as plastic and paper, which may not necessarily require the recycling of the electronic components themselves.
 These companies can help you identify which parts can be recycled to reduce the risk of chemicals entering water bodies, landfills or lakes and rivers.

 Electronic parts can be recycled into other products such as computer monitors and other computer components.
-Recycling is also an option to create computers and laptops that do not use too much power.
+E Waste Recycling is also an option to create computers and laptops that do not use too much power.